No more sleep disorders… No more spending nights wondering whether a certificate has expired in your cluster…

 ...

-that needs to be managed by cert-manager
+Route that needs to be managed by cert-manager as follows:annotations:

 cert-manager.io/cluster-issuer: <CLUSTER_ISSUER_NAME>